nmarks99/avr-rust-examples/README.md

 # nano-hal
-A simple hardware abstraction layer written (mostly) from scratch in Rust for the ATMega328p microcontroller/Arduino Nano board.
+A simple hardware abstraction layer written from scratch in Rust for the ATMega328p microcontroller/Arduino Nano board.

 You'll notice I say from scratch, then go right ahead and import the aruino_hal crate...
-This is only because for not I can't figure out how to get it to compile without it.
+This is only because I can't figure out how to get it to compile without it.
 When I try and compile with avr-gcc without the arduino_hal crate, I get a linker error.

 # TODO: